 Some people demand that Juggluco should add manual calibration.
 I don't know the exact reason why.
 Some may not known that Freestyle Libre sensors are factory calibrated.
 But I think that the reason is that they see a discrepancy between the sensor readout and the finger prick glucose value and hope by adjusting the sensor readout it will better approach the finger prick.

 In Juggluco you can't manually calibrate, because I am afraid it will make it worse.
-When I look at my own glucose measurements, they don't diverse always in the same direction.
+When I look at my own glucose measurements, they don't diverge always in the same direction.
 The direction will also depend on what moments you do your finger pricks.
 If you check always a low sensor readout, you will find that the sensor readings are too low.
 If you do a finger prick when you sense a hypo, but the sensor doesn't show one, you will find that the sensor gives too high values.

 For some time I have sent the sensor glucose values from Juggluco to xDrip and have entered all my finger pricks as calibration data in xDrip.
 As a results the readings of xDrip were much worse than the not manually calibrated values of Juggluco.